 Please upgrade your browser.

-There will be four teams of 15 people in February and March of 2019 to complete:
+There will be four teams of 15 people in February and March of 2020.

 Here are some commonly asked questions about the trip.

 What do I need to know to go on a Finish the Wall trip?

 There are no specific skills required for someone to participate in a FTW project.
 God brings teams together that have the skills and abilities needed for the tasks at hand on any given week.
 Here are a few things that participants need to know before they commit to a FTW project:

 • Each participant must complete a FTW waiver form.

 • Each participant must possess a current passport that is not within 6 months of expiration.